slee692/korean-recipes/README.md

 # korean-recipes 🇰🇷🍚
 This is a demo website I created from scratch.

-This holds my mothers's korean recipes including SHRIMP JEON, ACORN MOOK, and STEWED BEEF JJIM
+The perfect side dishes to rice--SHRIMP JEON, ACORN MOOK, and STEWED BEEF JJIM--from my mother's recipes.

 Alongside culinary skills, I also learned these skills in HTML/CSS:
 - HTML: boilerplate, link different pages, add images, create lists